influxdata/docs-v2/content/v2.0/account-management/pricing-plans.md

 ## Usage-Based Plan

-The Usage-based Plan offers more flexibility and ensures you only pay for what you [use](/v2.0/account-management/data-usage/).
+The Usage-Based Plan offers more flexibility and ensures you only pay for what you [use](/v2.0/account-management/data-usage/).

-### pricing parameters
+### Pricing vectors

-The following vectors determine pricing:
+The following two vectors determine pricing:

-- **Data out** is the total sum of the data (measured in GB) returned to the user to answer a query.
-AKA data transfer costs.
+- **Data out** is the total sum of the data (measured in GB) returned to the user to answer a query, also known as data transfer costs.
 - **Query count** is the total number of individual query operations.
-Each individual operation, including queries, tasks, alert checks, notifications, and Data Explorer activity, is one billable query operation.
+Each individual operation — including queries, tasks, alert checks, notifications, and Data Explorer activity — is one billable query operation.
 Refreshing a dashboard with multiple cells counts as multiple query operations.
-Failed query/task executions do not count.
+Failed query or task executions do not add to your query count.

 ### Usage-Based Plan rate limits

-To protect against any intentional or unintentional harm, Usage-based Plans include soft rate limits:
+To protect against any intentional or unintentional harm, Usage-Based Plans include soft rate limits:

 - **Data In:** Write 300MB every 5 minutes
 - **Ingest batch size:** 50MB